AvalonSemiconductors/AS2650/docs/source/io.rst

 .. wavedrom::

 	{ "reg": [
 		{"name": "UIE", "bits": 1},
+		{"name": "ICL", "bits": 1},
-      {"type": "1", "bits": 7}],
+		{"type": "1", "bits": 6}],
 		"config": {"hspace": 700}
 	}

-Writing a one to this register enables the UART to trigger an interrupt whenever it has received a full character.
+Writing a one to `UIE` enables the UART to trigger an interrupt whenever it has received a full character.
+To clear this interrupt, the `URX` register must first be read, and then a one written into `ICL`.

 **UDIV - UART Clock Divider**